The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 Ideally, a license management platform should also offer protocols for tracking software vendors and their communication channels to know when updates, patches, and bug fixes for their software packages are released.

-4. Contract & compliance management
+4. Contract and compliance management

 Are your employees adhering to the terms and conditions in the contracts and SLAs for your software purchases/subscriptions?
 The license management suite serves as a source of truth for all software contracts, covering SLAs, pricing, data ownership, and even provisions under which the contracts can be voided or renegotiated.